MAMMOGRAPHY

 Are there any risks?

-The benefits of mammography regarding radiation exposure are deemed too far outweigh the risks and limitations, which include exposure to low levels of radiation; mammograms can be difficult to interpret in younger women or those with dense breast tissue, and mammography can’t always detect every form breast cancer.
+The benefits of mammography regarding radiation exposure are deemed to far outweigh the risks and limitations, which include exposure to low levels of radiation.
+Mammograms can be difficult to interpret in younger women or those with dense breast tissue, and mammography can’t always detect every form of breast cancer.